React Native versions

 Open source React Native releases follow a monthly release train that is coordinated on GitHub through the

 react-native-releases repository.
-At the beginning of each month, a new release candidate is created off the master branch of
+At the beginning of each month, a new release candidate is created off the

 facebook/react-native.
 The release candidate will soak for a month to allow contributors like yourself to verify the changes and to identify any issues by writing clear, actionable bug reports.
 Eventually, the release candidate will be promoted to stable.

 To see what changes are coming and provide better feedback to React Native contributors, use the latest release candidate when possible.
 Changes introduced in a release candidate will have been shipped to production Facebook apps for over two weeks by the time the release candidate is cut.